Altinn/altinn-studio/LOCALAPP.md

      ```shell
      sudo nginx -s reload
      ```
-3. Set path to app folder in local platform services.
-There are two ways to do this:

-   1. Edit the appsettings.json file:
-      - Open `appSettings.json` in the `LocalTest` folder in an editor, for example in Visual Studio Code
-      - Change the setting `"AppRepsitoryBasePath"` to the full path to your app on the disk.
-Save the file.
+3. Configuration of LocalTest
+    The LocalTest application acts as an emulator of the Altinn 3 platform services.
+It provides things like authentication, authorization and storage.
+Everything your apps will need to run locally.

+    Settings:
+    - `LocalTestingStorageBasePath` - The folder to which LocalTest will store instances and data being created during testing.
+    - `AppRepositoryBasePath` - The folder where LocalTest will look for apps and their files.
+    - `LocalTestingStaticTestDataPath` - Test user data like profile, register and roles. (`<path to altinn-studio repo>/src/development/TestData/`)

-   2. Define a value using [user-secrets](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-6.0&tabs=windows#set-a-secret).
-User secrets is a set of developer specific settings that will overwrite values from the `appSettings.json` file when the application is started in developer "mode".
+    The recommended way of changing settings for LocalTest is through [user-secrets](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-6.0&tabs=windows#set-a-secret).
+User secrets is a set of developer specific settings that will overwrite values from the `appsettings.json` file when the application is started in developer "mode".
+The alternative is to edit the `appsettings.json` file directly.
+Just be careful not to commit developer specific changes back to the repository.
+   1. Define a user secret with the following command:  (make sure you are in the LocalTest folder)
       ```bash
       dotnet user-secrets set "LocalPlatformSettings:AppRepositoryBasePath" "C:\Repos"
       ```

-4. Set path to local test data folder in local platform services:
+      Run the command for each setting you want to change.
+   2. Alternatively edit the appsettings.json file directly:
-      - Open `appSettings.json` in the `LocalTest` folder in an editor, for example in Visual Studio Code
+      - Open `appsettings.json` in the `LocalTest` folder in an editor, for example in Visual Studio Code
-   - Change the setting `LocalTestingStaticTestDataPath` to the full path of the altinn-studio repository.
+      - Change the setting `"AppRepsitoryBasePath"` to the full path to your app on the disk.
-     For example:
-     ```json
-     "C:/repos/altinn-studio/src/development/TestData/"
-     ```
+      - Change other settings as needed.
       - Save the file.
 5. Start the local platform services (make sure you are in the LocalTest folder)
    ```shell
    dotnet run